 Successfully flushed the DNS Resolver Cache.

-If it doesn’t work, try restarting your computer or clearing your browser cache.
+If it still does not work, try restarting your browser or computer.

 Windows 7 / Vista / XP